-What is a AGM Battery
+What is an AGM Battery

-Absorbed glass mat batteries or AGM batteries, became popular in the 1980s.
+Absorbed glass mat batteries, or AGM batteries, became popular in the 1980s.
 They were used to power motorcycles, military, aircraft, and submarines, but now you can find them in everyday cars and trucks.

 How do AGM batteries work

 An AGM (absorbed glass mat) battery contains a special glass mat separator that wicks the electrolyte solution between the battery plates.
-This material’s design enables the fiberglass to be saturated with electrolyte – and to store the electrolyte in a “dry” or suspended state rather than in free liquid form.
+This material’s design enables the fiberglass to be saturated with electrolytes – and to store the electrolyte in a “dry” or suspended state rather than in free liquid form.

 Pros and cons of AGM batteries

-These batteries are referred to as maintenance free batteries, and do not require watering service.
-Since there is no free liquid and minimal gassing, AGM batteries can perform better than flooded batteries in applications where maintenance is difficult to perform.
+ProsThese batteries are called maintenance-free batteries and do not require watering service.
+Since there is no free liquid and minimal gassing, AGM batteries can perform better than flooded batteries in applications where maintenance is complex.